-Read John 10:10.
+JOHN 10:10

-How do the concepts of Jesus giving abundant life and of Christians obeying Him as Lord work together?
+How is the abundant life Jesus promise in John 10:10 related to the idea of Christians obeying Him as Lord?

 Do you think of God as being more concerned with either your obedience or your joy?
 How does your perspective on God affect your daily life?